bluxmit/mkdocs-magicspace-website/docs/tutorials/markdown/basics.md

 :point_right: Markdown is designed to create readable documents, and features that hurt readability do not have standard Markdown syntaxis.
 For example, font size or text color.

-Despite lacking Markdown features, it is stil very easy to this.
+Despite this is not a standard Markdown feature, it is not hard to change the fonts and colors.
 Read how it can be done in the next section - [Hack the Markdown](hack-markdown.md)

 ## Rules

 To create a horizontal rule, use three or more asterisks ```***```, dashes ```---```, or underscores ```___``` on a line by themselves.
-The result looks the same.

 !!! example "Rules"
     === "Output"